An Introduction to Crystal Red Shrimp

 Care

-Crystal Red Shrimp are highly sensitive creatures which require a good quality tank to stay healthy and fit.
-Usually these shrimps don’t respond well to sudden alterations in their tank environment.
+Crystal Red Shrimp are highly sensitive creatures that require a good quality tank to stay healthy and fit.
+Usually, these shrimps don’t respond well to sudden alterations in their tank environment.

 The sensitivity of these shrimps generally comes from the intensive inbreeding techniques that occur in the shrimp farms.

 You have to keep your aquarium as clean as you can.
-Using an aquarium filter can easily handle this day today, however you should wipe away any excess algae and perform regular water changes.
+Using an aquarium filter can easily handle this today; however, you should wipe away any excess algae and perform regular water changes.

-Also don’t forget to keep clear the substrate of your aquarium.
-This means getting rid of unconsumed food sat on the surface or removing the discarded shells from molting.
+Also, don’t forget to keep the substrate of your aquarium clear.
+This means getting rid of unconsumed food that sits on the surface or removing the discarded shells from molting.

 Using a water testing kit every week will help you to find out various issues so quickly before they can have adverse effects on the shrimps.

-If they enter into your aquarium, the infected individual should be isolated and treated, there are a lot of available medications ( without any copper).
+If they enter your aquarium, the infected individual should be isolated and treated; there are a lot of available medications ( without any copper).

 Breeding